Look at your rent. Can you move somewhere cheaper? Or get an extra person in to share the rent?

 Heating & electricity bills

 Put on an extra sweater instead of turning up the heating.
 Turn heat and lights off when you go out and when you go to bed.
 Pay in monthly instalments if possible and inform the utility company when you are moving out so that you do not get billed for subsequent occupants.
 Share cooking rather than doing it individually.
 Shower instead of bath.
 Could you get a cheaper deal on energy by switching providers?
 Which magazine provide advice about switching to other energy providers, including greener options.
-Visit: www.which.co.uk/switch/
+Visit the Which website.

 Choose your broadband package very carefully and make sure that you’re not paying more than you have to.
 The main things you need to consider when comparing broadband deals are the download speed, the monthly usage allowance and the cost.
 Faster broadband packages and those with high or unlimited download limits usually cost more than basic packages, but do pay the extra if you’re going to download a lot.
 Otherwise you may find yourself being fined by your provider for going over your limits.
-Consult Cable.co.uk who offer (Ofcom accredited) price comparisons for cheap deals on broadband and a specific guide aimed at students.
+Consult our Broadband guide for students (pdf; 36kb) .

 Try to ration yourself and discover the pleasures of some of the free entertainment in London in parks, museums and galleries.
-Make use of your NUS membership card to get discounts in certain shops, theatres and travel companies.
-Use the SOAS Student Union and the University of London Union for ideas on clubs, societies, and all sorts of cheap entertainment.
+Get an NUS Extra card for discounts in certain shops even on groceries, eating our, theatres, travel companies and more.
+See the NUS Extra website for details.
+Use the SOAS Student Union for ideas on clubs, societies, and all sorts of cheap entertainment.

 Avoid using them.
-If you have one, cut it up and try to pay off the debt in the vacations before the interest cripples you.
+If you have one, cut it up and try to pay off the debt in the vacations before to reduce high interest debt.
 Use the interest-free student overdraft instead.
-Consult www.moneysavingexpert.com for a cheaper credit card if you must have one.
+Consult The Money Saving Expert for a cheaper card if you must have one.

 Apply for a student bank account with an interest-free overdraft.
 Use this for emergencies and try to pay it off by working in vacations.
 When you graduate the interest-free facility ceases.
 Stay within your authorised overdraft or you will be charged high fees.
 Money Saving Expert and other price comparison websites will help you find the best deal.

 You need your own TV licence if you have a TV in your room in halls or if you share a house with other students and have one in your room.
 If you share a TV with your housemates you will need a licence.
 If you’re caught without a valid licence, a fine of up to £1000 could mean curtains for your finances this year.
-A colour TV licence costs £145.50 and black & white £49.00.
-Pay online at www.tvlicensing.co.uk
+A colour TV licence costs £145.50.
+Pay online at the TV Licensing website.

 Full-time students are exempt from paying Council Tax.
-Get a certificate of student status online from the Registry website and take it to your landlord or council tax office if you are sent a bill.
+Get a certificate of student status online from the Student Information Desk and take it to your landlord or council tax office if you are sent a bill.
 If you share with non-students, the property will attract a council tax bill and you might be asked by your flatmates to pay a share.

 Ask family for essentials like clothes, shoes, books or money for Christmas and birthday presents.
 And don’t forget your parents’ birthdays – hopefully they are supporting you and fostering good relations is important.